alesh-kajzar/hugit/README.md

 # If you beleive, that this is an error and file is resolved, use command 'resolved FILE'.
 ```

 Now you have to resolve all the conflicts.
-Open each file (file1, file2, file3) and edit the code.
+Open each file (file1, file2, file3) and repair it.
 For example, you have to replace this:

 ```
 <<<<<<< HEAD